EDIA principles

 Metrics matter—but not all that matters can be measured.
 Stories, relationships, and trust are equally crucial indicators of progress.

-DEI work should center those most affected.
+EDIA work should center those most affected.
 Those who experience the greatest harm should lead the design and evaluation of equity-focused changes.

-DEI must be resourced to be real.
+EDIA must be resourced to be real.
 Equity cannot be an add-on.
 It requires sustained funding, leadership buy-in, staff time, and institutional commitment.